top of page

 WTVP Tries to Wage War Against WCIA

 At the same time, the two UHF stations had already teamed together to file a joint petition with the FCC to light a fire against WCIA.
 The stations petitioned the FCC to delete the channel 3 VHF commercial allocation in Champaign and reestablish it as an educational outlet.
-They went on to propose moving the current educational channel 12 to Lafayette, Indiana for commercial use and allocating an additional UHF allocated frequency to channel 64.
+They proposed moving the current educational channel 12 to Lafayette, Indiana, for commercial use and allocating an additional UHF allocated frequency to channel 64.
 This would force WCIA to move from channel 3 to channel 21 or 27.
 More about this fight within the chapter covering WCIA.

 WCHU even took its petition one step beyond the proposal in asking the FCC to condition the renewal of the broadcast license of WCIA on moving to the UHF band.
 The petitions filed by WTVP and WCHU were rejected by the FCC before the end of 1958.